Zylann/Grid/README.txt

 Description :

-	Grid is a cross-platform 2D hack-n-slash-shooter game project.
+	Grid is a cross-platform 2D shooter game project.
 	You spawn in a world, and you have to explore it and defending yourself.
 	In the current version, there is no real purpose in the game (it will come later).
 It includes a level editor, which is the same for